 so a price adjustment of has been added to Your Price.

-Please select a Color and Type to view availability.
+Please select a Type and Finish to view availability.

 Drop us your email and we'll let you know when it's in.